Swapnilghait/Machine_Learning_Internship_At_Codsoft/README.md

 ::  Explored customer churn prediction in a subscription-based business by developing a robust model using historical customer data.
 Analyzed usage behavior and demographics to anticipate churn utilizing advanced algorithms such as Logistic Regression, Random Forests, and Gradient Boosting.
 The project aims to empower businesses with proactive retention strategies.

+**Project 3 :**

+**Task 3:  SPAM SMS DETECTION :**

+Task Description : Build an AI model that can classify SMS messages as spam orlegitimate.
+Use techniques like TF-IDF or word embeddings with classifiers like Naive Bayes, Logistic Regression, or Support Vector Machines to identify spam messages

+:: Developed a robust SMS Spam Classification model using Python and advanced data science techniques.
+The model accurately distinguishes between spam and non-spam SMS messages, enhancing communication security and user experience.
+Leveraged machine learning algorithms, data preprocessing, and feature engineering for effective text classification.

+Tools: Python, scikit-learn, pandas, numpy

+Achievements:
+Achieved impressive accuracy in classifying spam and non-spam messages.
+Enhanced skills in data preprocessing, machine learning, and model evaluation